 This basically means not being truthful about the sustainability information you’re offering.
 Shoppers can trust that all information in a Higg Index Sustainability Profile is based on the best available, independently reviewed data.
 Products that are part of the Higg Index transparency program pass through a rigorous external review process to ensure the information is credible and accurate.
 There are two layers of verification for the data presented in the Higg Index Sustainability Profiles:

 At launch, the Higg Index transparency program will focus on evaluating the cradle-to-gate environmental impact of a product’s materials, pulling its data from the Higg Materials Sustainability Index (MSI), part of the suite of measurement tools developed by the SAC.
-Over the next 18 months, the transparency program will expand to incorporate environmental facility data through the Higg Facility Environmental Module (FEM), brand and retail operations data through the Higg Brand & Retail Module (BRM), as well as cradle-to-grave product impacts through the Higg Product Module (PM).
+The following phases will see the transparency programexpand to incorporate environmental facility data through the Higg Facility Environmental Module (FEM), brand and retail operations data through the Higg Brand & Retail Module (BRM), as well as cradle-to-grave product impacts through the Higg Product Module (PM).
 By early 2023, the program will have expanded to incorporate social data from facilities, becoming the first holistic system for communicating sustainability performance across a product’s lifecycle.

 Once a final methodology is approved by the technical secretariat, our plan is to update the Higg Product Module to enable product environmental impact calculations to follow the full PEF methodology.
 The PM is already built using the methodological framework of life cycle assessment (LCA) and general PEF guidelines.
 Any methodological changes that impact the Higg MSI, which serves as the materials assessment in the Higg PM, and the transparency program will also be implemented to ensure regulatory alignment across our tools and programs, with consideration given for differing local policies.